jegfish/ram-dev-env/README.md

 ## Suggestions

-### Work on feature branches, keep the main 'master' branch working
+### Work on feature branches, keep the 'main' branch working

-The automation automatically downloads the latest version of itself from the 'master' branch.
+The automation automatically downloads the latest version of itself from the 'main' branch.
-So if you were to push broken code to master, it could break the environment of anyone who runs `ram setup` before a fix is pushed.
+So if you were to push broken code to main, it could break the environment of anyone who runs `ram setup` before a fix is pushed.

-When you are making changes to the code, especially non-trivial changes, test it before you push to master.
+When you are making changes to the code, especially non-trivial changes, test it before you push to main.
-If the changes are small and you finish them in a single session this can be done all on your computer, then pushing to master once you've tested.
+If the changes are small and you finish them in a single session this can be done all on your computer, then pushing to main once you've tested.
-Though it is still suggested to make a feature branch on your PC to make it more difficult to accidentally push broken code to master.
+Though it is still suggested to make a feature branch on your PC to make it more difficult to accidentally push broken code to main.

 If you're working on a feature for a longer period of time, with other people, then push your feature branch to the remote for the sake of collaboration and backups.